andreass0/RFem_Plugin_Documentation/RFem_Plugin_Book/_build/html/_sources/Setting_up_a_problem.md

 of the structural building components.
 ```

-For the simulation the structural geometry is exported to RFEM, therefore all of information exclusively used for
+For the simulation the structural geometry is exported to RFEM, therefore all of the information exclusively used for
 structural analysis will be linked to this geometry.

 ## User Interface